 Court Musicians and Imperial Music Bureau

-Court Musicians were professionals working in the Imperial Music Bureau, who wrote and composed music under the commands of royals.
+Court Musicians were professionals working in the Imperial Music Bureau who wrote and composed music under the command of royals.

-Therefore, the contents of court music are quite rich, from the wondrous mythical world to stories of people from all social backgrounds, about their life, love, ambition, dream, happiness, struggle, and pain.
+Therefore, the contents of court music are pretty rich, from the wondrous mythical world to stories of people from all social backgrounds about their life, love, ambition, dream, happiness, struggle, and pain.